About Ramon

 Why do you keep moving around the world?

 Because staying in one place never taught me as much as being in motion.
 I’ve lived in the Netherlands, Cambodia, Georgia, Morocco, and Portugal — and returned to Cambodia again in 2025.
-Every place gave me something: a new language, a new cuisine, new ideas, or new reasons to believe that life should never be a routine.
+Every place gave me something: a new language, a new cuisine, new histories, new ideas, or new reasons to believe that life should never be a routine.

 I also have 5 different toothpaste flavors to choose from daily.
 Why settle for one for months!?